replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 Allows minimal role-based access control (RBAC) to be used for all customer installations.
 When set to `true`, the app manager creates a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.

-When installing with minimal role-based access control (RBAC), the app manager recognizes if the preflight checks fail due to insufficient privileges.
 For more information about RBAC, see [Namespace-scoped Access](../vendor/packaging-rbac/#namespace-scoped-access) in _Configuring Role-based Access Control_.

 ## supportsMinimalRBACPrivileges